SemenSofronov/maps-addon/modules/web/web/VAADIN/ammap/plugins/responsive/readme.md

 Use this plugin to enable "responsive" features for amCharts' JavaScript Charts, JavaScript Stock Chart, or JavaScript Maps.

-"Responsive" chart or map will modify it's features dynamically (even as you resize the container) based on the available area.
+"Responsive" chart or mapInfo will modify it's features dynamically (even as you resize the container) based on the available area.
 For example: a full fledged line chart with legend guides, labels, titles and other elements will be displayed in all its glory if container is big enough.